The Lehigh University Alumni Association (LUAA) Board of Directors carries the torch for Lehigh.

-Alumni trustee Julie Frehafer ’11, of Neptune, NJ, is a Program Manager at Naval Air Warfare Center Aircraft Division, Lakehurst, NJ, leading an integrated team across various functional areas and managing cost, schedule, and performance for several aircraft carrier Visual Landing Aid (VLA) programs.
+Trustee Liaison Julie Frehafer ’11, of Neptune, NJ, is a Program Manager at Naval Air Warfare Center Aircraft Division, Lakehurst, NJ, leading an integrated team across various functional areas and managing cost, schedule, and performance for several aircraft carrier Visual Landing Aid (VLA) programs.
 These programs encompass cradle-to-grave lifecycle management of the primary and backup optical and visual systems that guide fixed-wing pilots to land safely on carrier flight decks, as well as their land-based training systems located at naval and Marine Corps air stations throughout the world.
 Previously, she was a Systems Engineer supporting air/ship integration efforts for an unmanned air system and L-Class ship design.
 Julie holds a Bachelor of Science in integrated business and engineering and a Bachelor of Science in mechanical engineering with an aerospace engineering minor from Lehigh, as well as a Master of Engineering in systems engineering from Stevens Institute of Technology with a graduate certificate in space systems engineering.
 Julie is a former president of Lehigh’s Young Alumni Council and volunteers with hospice patients in her free time.

 Frederick “Freddy” Coleman ’17 ’19G

 Coleman is a technology consultant in financial services at EY and the founder and Managing-Director of GhanaMade.